RockefellerArchiveCenter/argo-docs/endpoints-parameters.md

 Using the available endpoints and their parameters, you can construct queries to get data back from the API.

-See the full OpenAPI schema at [https://api.rockarch.org/schema](https://api.rockarch.org/schema) to see how our API is structured and understand the data.

 ## Endpoints

 **Agents**: People, organizations or families.